 During the fall, the trees shed a significant amount of the leaves that pollutes the lawn.
 But if you fail to remove the leaves, then they will suppress the grass.
 Besides, your driveway and patio might then become slippery too.

-Collecting the dry leaves and throwing them away is the unwise move.
+Collecting the dry leaves and throwing them away is an unwise move.
 These leaves are rich in plants nutrients and hence have alternative uses in the garden.
 Here are the best ways to handle the fall leaves;

 How to Collect the Fall Leaves